Milorganite: History

 In addition to the conflicting financial and environmental goals, it has to cope with fluctuations and vagaries of a changing waste stream.
 For example, there has been a substantial impact upon both the quality and the quantity of raw material available as a result of Milwaukee losing much of its malting and brewing industry through the departure of once-giant local concerns Schlitz Brewing Company and Pabst Brewing Company.
 Milorganite has been at the forefront of the sewage sludge recycling industry in the U.S. Changes in the economy and the resultant sewage to be treated have had an impact on Milorganite production.

-The process is the end point of the regional sewerage system, which includes "three thousand miles of household laterals and another 3,000 miles of sanitary sewers."
+The process is the end point of the regional sewerage system, which includes "three thousand miles of household laterals and another 3,000 miles of sanitary sewers" (5,000 km of laterals and 5,000 km of sewers).
 Also included is the 28.5 mi "deep tunnel project", which provides 521 e6usgal of overflow storage system.
 Two plants, one on Jones Island and the other in Oak Creek, process sewage using bacteria.
 Methane is recaptured and used to minimize energy costs.